Koalaphant/events-platform/readme.md

 # SplendEvent 🎟️

-SplendEvent is an events platform designed for seamless event signups, payments, and email confirmations.
-Customers can register and pay for events, receive confirmation emails, and add events directly to their Google Calendar.
-Users can also sign up for free events, with similar confirmation processes.
+SplendEvent is an events platform that allows users to create accounts, log in, and register for both paid and free events.
+Users can view a list of their orders directly on the platform and add events to their Google Calendar.

-There is no traditional account system.
-Instead, users can request an order history via email by simply entering the email they used to sign up for events.

 ## View Live Version

 - Customer url: [https://splendevent.vercel.app/](https://splendevent.vercel.app/)
 - Admin url: [https://splendevent.vercel.app/admin](https://splendevent.vercel.app/admin)

+## Features

+### User:

+- Display community events (paid and free)
+- User account creation and login
+- Register for free events and purchase paid events
+- Add events to Google Calendar
+- View a list of registered events in the user's account

+### Admin:

+- Create and display events
+- View sales and customer data

 ## Technology Stack

 - Next.js and TypeScript
+- Clerk (Authentication)
 - Database: PostgreSQL (With Prisma ORM)
 - Hosting: Vercel (including file storage for images)
 - Payments: Stripe API for ticket purchases

 ## Admin Panel

 SplendEvent includes an admin panel that allows event management, toggling event availability, viewing sales and customer data, and editing event information.
-The admin panel is secured by a username and password.
+The admin route is protected, meaning only users with admin privileges can access it.
+Admin permissions are granted through Clerk’s dashboard by adding a custom role (admin) to the user’s metadata.

 Access this using [http://localhost:3000/admin](http://localhost:3000/admin)